Maarconi Mathaai

 Maarconi Mathaai is a 2019 Indian Malayalam-language comedy drama film written and directed by Sanil Kalathil, who directed Uthara.
-The film starring Jayaram, Vijay Sethupathi and Athmiya Rajan marks Vijay Sethupathi's debut in Malayalam cinema and the 100th film appearance of actor comedian Aju Varghese.
-The film released on 11 July 2019, received mixed reviews.
+The film starring Jayaram (as the title character), Vijay Sethupathi and Athmiya Rajan in the lead roles.
+It marks Vijay Sethupathi's debut in Malayalam cinema and the 100th film appearance of actor comedian Aju Varghese.
 The film was dubbed in Telugu as Radio Madhav.
+This movie was a box-office failure.

 Plot

 Mathai is an ex-soldier who is now working as a security guard in a bank.
 He is friendly with all and quite some time is used initially to establish his nature.
 He is fondly called “Marconi” as he tunes the radio signals for all in the village.
 Initially, we see Kunjachayan, who is shown not physically well and in bed.
 Mathai comes along with some of his friends and takes him for a ride.
 Kunjachayan enjoys it and narrates his love story with his past wife who is no more.
 Mathai removes the gloom by giving him some special drinks.
 In the bank he works, everyone likes him.
 Also, Sarahkunjamma is an old lady who works as a sweeper in the bank whose only happy moments come from conversations with Mathai.

 Mathai's friends always force him to marry someone, but he denies it and always quotes "Life alle jeevitham".
 Finally upon his friends insistence he proceeds to meet a girl named Treesa.
 The meeting goes well, but eventually, the marriage does not happen.
 Parallelly, we are also introduced to actor Vijay Sethupathi, who is coming to Kerala for promoting his movie.
 He features in a radio call-in program as part of the movie promotions.

 After Sarahkunjamma passes away, a new girl named Anna joins in her place.
-She is a cute girl and wins everyone’s hearts.
+She is a cute girl and wins everyone's hearts.
 She is a simple, happy-go-lucky girl.
 One day, bank employee Antony sexually misbehaves with Anna.
 Mathai witness this; he warns him and Antony, shamefully apologizes, and leaves.
 Anna always cares for Mathai and packs him food to eat.
 Mathai's friends advise him to love her, to which Mathai reveals his past.
 In his childhood, he fell in love with another girl named Thresia, but her father disapproves this romance and beats her.
 Mathai gets emotionally hurt by this and decides not to be romantic, but his friends tell him to let go off the past and advise him to accept the love he has for Anna.